See also Security check - Canada Visa IN

 • whether there is a Canadian child who would suffer if the applicant leaves Canada.

-See also Exceptional circumstances - Canada Visa IN
+See also Forms - Canada Visa IN

 De Facto Family Members